We may earn affiliate commissions for the recommended products. Learn more.

 qustodio location tracking

-With Qustodio, you can select a place on the map, name it, and create a boundary around it (minimum of 350 feet).
+Qustodio allows you to select a place on the map, name it, and create a boundary around it (minimum of 350 feet).

-However, I would love to see minor improvements with geofencing notifications, as the notifications are sometimes too delayed to be immediately useful to me.
+However, I would love to see minor improvements to its geofencing notifications, as the notifications are sometimes too delayed to be immediately useful.

 Calls & messages